NagiosEnterprises/nagiosbpi/README.md

 Installation on Nagios XI
 -------------------------
 <b>BPI should be installed by default on Nagios XI</b>.
-In the case that it
+If you're using a
-isn't, follow these steps:
+legacy version of Nagios XI, follow these steps:

 1. Download the zip file onto a machine that can access XI from the web interface.